nghtf/restapi/README.md

 # restapi
-RestAPI wrapper with generic GET/POST handlers and middleware logger.
-Based on Chi router (https://github.com/go-chi/chi).
+RestAPI wrapper for Chi router with generic GET/POST handlers and middleware logger (slog-based).
+Helps to simplify http API implementation.

+### Generic GET handler

+Boilerplate to run a server with GET route:

     log := slog.New(slog.NewJSONHandler(os.Stdout, nil))